Gioshox/Detect-CMS/readme.md

 The script generates a CSV file named `results_timestamp.csv` containing the following columns:

 - `Website`: The processed website's URL.
-- `CMS Detected`: The detected CMS or an "Unknown" label if the CMS couldn't be identified.
+- `CMS Detected`: The detected CMS or an empty field if the CMS couldn't be identified.
 - `CMS Info`: The version or details of the detected CMS.
 - `Generator Info`: Information extracted from the website's meta tags (if available).
 - `JavaScript Classes`: A list of JavaScript classes found on the website.

 ## Contributing

 Contributions and improvements to this script are welcome.
-Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/Gioshox/detect).
+Feel free to submit issues or pull requests on the [GitHub repository](https://github.com/Gioshox/Detect-CMS).

 ## License